mirsaeedi/azure-api-management-devops-resource-kit/README.md

 ## Deviation from Microsoft's Approach: dotnet-apim

+While Microsoft's approach to the problem is solid on paper, we found that there are some issues in the implementation that need to be addressed for having it integrated into a CI/CD pipeline.

+* The official toolkit is actually a C# project which you need to build/run manually, near impossible to have it in your ci/cd pipeline.
+* It has some bugs and flaws in generating the arm templates.
+* The source code is not in comply with C# best practices and design patterns.
+This makes maintenance and contribution more difficult for the community.

+To address these fundemental issues, we have re-written the source code from the ground up.
+Bugs are eliminated and source code is much more in line with best practices.
+A cross-platform dotnet global tool, **dotnet-apim** is at your hand to streamline your APIM deployment by integrating in into CI/CD pipelines.
+Furthermore, new functionalities have been added such as Global/Local variables.

-dotnet-apim is a cross-platform dotnet tool that you can easily install on your dev machine or ci/cd system.
+found that are dotnet-apim is a cross-platform dotnet tool that you can easily install on your dev machine or ci/cd system.
 Using dotnet-apim is straigtforward and consists of 4 steps.

 1. [install dotnet-apim] on your machine.
 2. Define a yml to the entities of your APIM instance.
 A wide array of resouces are supported such as API Version Sets, APIs, Policies, Products, Backend, Authorization, etc.